blakeaw/pysb-pkpd/README.md

 ## PySB model visualization

-[pyvipr](https://github.com/LoLab-MSM/pyvipr) can bu used for static and dynamic PySB model visualizations.
+[pyvipr](https://github.com/LoLab-MSM/pyvipr) can be used for static and dynamic PySB model visualizations.

 -----